protontypes/open-sustainable-technology/README.md

 - [Open Climate Knowledge](https://github.com/petermr/climate) - An open research project for data mining Open Access (OA) papers related to Climate Change.
 - [SDGIO](https://github.com/SDG-InterfaceOntology/sdgio) - The repository for the Sustainable Development Goals Interface Ontology.
 - [OpenClimate](https://github.com/YaleOpenLab/openclimate-demo) -  An open source initiative exploring the application of distributed ledger technology (DLT) and other emerging technologies, such as IoT (Internet of Things), big data and machine learning, to the challenge of helping the world keep a transparent climate accounting system towards the climate targets.
+- [ClimateModeling_courseware](https://github.com/brian-rose/ClimateModeling_courseware) - A collection of interactive lecture notes and assignments in Jupyter notebook format.

 ## Sustainable Technology Communities